ARTS-Laboratory/Battery-Testing-Software/README.md

 ## Control Applications
 The battery test applications

+## LabVIEW Tutorial
+This repo contains a video example of how to set up the battery testing software.
+A video of the system is also posted at https://www.youtube.com/watch?v=4ohZ9Rowb2g&ab_channel=ARTS-LabattheUniversityofSouthCarolina

 ## License
 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License [cc-by-sa 4.0].